tsloughter/DSA-Chapter-Starter-Theme/README.md

 # Local DSA Chapter Starter Template

-This repo is cloned from https://github.com/TaylanTatli/Halve with aim to customize a standard DSA themed template for a Jekyll-based static site for local chapters.
+This repo is cloned from https://github.com/TaylanTatli/Halve with aim to customize a standard DSA-themed template for a Jekyll-based static site for local chapters.

 This theme is Jekyll port of [vangeltzo.com](http://vangeltzo.com/)